 So there you have it.
 You now know how to wash and dry a waterproof mattress protector.

-To see our 90°c waterproof mattress protectors click on one of the following links
+To see our waterproof mattress protectors that can be washed at temperatures up to 90c click on one of the following links